 New and upcoming:

-My feature article “Carl Philipp Emanuel Bach and the Flute” has just appeared in the summer 2014 issue of Flutist Quarterly — celebrating the 300th anniversary of the composer’s birth.
+My feature article “Carl Philipp Emanuel Bach and the Flute” has appeared in the summer 2014 issue of Flutist Quarterly — celebrating the 300th anniversary of the composer’s birth.
+Part I of this article has already appeared in translation, in the journal of the Dutch Flute Society, Fluit, with part II to follow.

 In April 2014 I was chosen to edit the next volume of Bach Perspectives (vol. 11), entitled J.S.
-Bach and his Sons.
-The American Bach Society has issued a call for essays, and the deadline for the receipt of submissions for this volume is Sept.
-1, 2o14.
+Bach and his Sons for the American Bach Society.

 Recently Released CD: